-Current limiting is implemented through the current sense amplifier as illustrated in [Figure 15](#).
+Current limiting is implemented through the current sense amplifier as illustrated in [Figure 21](#).
 The current sense amplifier monitors the inductor current that flows through a sense resistor connected between CS and VOUT.
 The voltage gain of the current sense amplifier is nominally equal to 16.
-The output of current sense amplifier is level shifted by 1.27V to produce the internal CV reference signal.
-The CV signal drives a current limit amplifier with nominal transconductance of 16mA/V. The current limit amplifier has an open drain (sink only) output stage and its output pin, CO is typically connected to the COMP pin.
-During normal operation, the voltage error amplifier controls the COMP pin voltage which adjusts the PWM duty cycle by varying the internal CRMIX level ([Figure 13](#)).
-However, when the current sense input voltage V{CL} exceeds 45mV, the current limit amplifier pulls down on COMP through the CO pin.
-Pulling COMP low reduces the CRMIX signal below the CV signal level.
-When CRMIX does not exceed the CV signal, the PWM comparator inhibits output pulses until the CRMIX signal increases to a normal operating level.
+The output of current sense signal is shifted by 1.27V to produce the internal CV reference signal.
+The CV signal drives two current limit amplifiers.
+Both of the current limit amplifiers have open drain (sink only) output stages which are connected to the CO pin.
+The CO pin is typically connected to the COMP pin through a diode (the cathode is connected to the CO pin and the anode is connected to the COMP pin).
+The slow current limit amplifier has a nominal transconductance of 5 mA/V and provides constant current mode operation at the desired current limit set point.
+The fast current limit amplifier has nominal current pull-down capability of 100mA and provides protection against fast over-current conditions.
+During normal operation, the voltage error amplifier controls the COMP pin voltage which adjusts the PWM duty cycle by varying the internal CRMIX level.
+However when the current sense input voltage, V{CL} , exceeds 45mV, the slow current limit amplifier gradually pulls down on COMP through the CO pin.
+Pulling COMP low reduces the CRMIX signal and thereby reducing the operating duty cycle.
+By controlling the operating duty cycle, the slow current limit amplifier will force a constant current mode of operation at the desired current limit set point ([Figure 23](#)).
+A resistor in series with a capacitor are connected from the CO Pin to ground to provide adequate control loop compensation for the slow current limit ([Figure 21](#)).
+The desired current limit set point, $ILimit$, can be programmed by selecting the proper current sense resistor, R{SENSE} , using the following equation: